vaibhavlalwani/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Vaibhav Lalwani is a Doctoral Student in Finance & Accounting at the Indian Institute of Management Lucknow.
-His research interests include asset pricing, investment strategies and aggregate accounting.
+I am a Visiting Assistant Professor in Finance & Accounting at the Indian Institute of Management Raipur.
+My research interests include asset pricing, investment strategies, aggregate accounting and forecasting.